It’s just business: Manufacturing moves from IFS, Giga Energy, FloWorks and more

 Floworks announced December 22 that it had purchased Cranford Equipment Co. for an undisclosed sum.
 The purchase unites Floworks’ flow control portfolio with Cranford’s filtration products.
 In a company statement, FloWorks Ceo Scott Jackson said the purchase would let FloWorks offer “more complete solutions.”
 Bart Cranford, Cranford CEO, said the purchase would expand his company’s reach.

-IFS, a company selling industrial AI software, announced December 22 it had agreed to purchase Softeon, a provider of warehouse management software, for an undisclosed sum.
+IFS, an industrial AI software company, announced December 22 it had agreed to purchase Softeon, a provider of warehouse management software, for an undisclosed sum.
 The deal is expected to close early next year.
 According to a company statement, the purchase represents a “natural evolution” of IFS’ current offerings, which focus on manufacturing operations.
 IFS CEO Mark Moffat, in a statement, claimed AI products would be able to make warehousing more intelligent and autonomous.

 About the Author